 So what kinds of findings did they have?

-With one of the insurance policies, Allianz saw the conversion via mobile was low.
+With one of the insurance policies, Allianz saw that conversion via mobile was low.
 Many users clicked on the receipt, but were unable to continue.
 There was no clickable cross or button, so users got stuck and ended up leaving.

 As a result of customer feedback, Allianz was able to resolve this issue and conversions increased from 0.48% to 3.50%; an achievement which translated into more than €900,000 in additional premium turnover.